zwnq/odin-landing/README.md

 # Landing Page Project for The Odin Project Foundations Course
-<p>This project follows the fundamentals thought in the first sections of TOP Foundations Course focusing on HTML and CSS, most notably using Flexbox</p>
+<p>This project follows the fundamentals taught in the first sections of TOP Foundations Course focusing on HTML and CSS, most notably using Flexbox</p>
 <p>Notably, the project is divided into six sections:<p>
 <ol>
   <li>Header</li>